Wye Valley Walk

 This route is classed as moderate to challenging in places

 Walking the Southern section of the Wye Valley Walk.
-Covering 75 miles between Chepstow and Hay-on-Wye, This walk includes the opportunity to visit the historic sights of Chepstow Castle and Hereford Cathedral, Over 8 or 10 nights from £910.00 per person
+Covering 75 miles between Hay-on-Wye and Chepstow.
+This walk includes the opportunity to visit Hay-on-Wye castle, Hereford Cathedral and Chepstow Castle.
+Over 8 or 10 nights from £980.00 per person

-Or walk the slightly shorter route ending in Hereford over 6 or 7 nights from £710.00 per person.
+Or walk the slightly shorter route starting in Hereford over 6 or 7 nights from £770.00 per person.

 Wye Valley Walk.